kotechamohit/Music-Library/README.md

+NOTE : Code of the application is in master branch.

 This code represents a simple Spring Boot application for managing a music library.
 Let's break down each file and its purpose:

 1. Song.java